 Just two minutes from the end, with the assault still ongoing, the Czechs would win the match.
 Koller’s shot from outside the box was saved by Van der Sar, but the rebound would land straight into the path of an unmarked Poborský, who squared it to Šmicer for a simple tap-in.
 It was a sweet success for the Czechs.

-The Dutch weren’t bad; their European counterparts were just too good.
-This was football’s method of blitzkrieg as this incredible Czech team were proving to be impossible to play against in attack.
-In one of the finest matches in modern Euros history, there was drama, entertainment, sensational goals and tactical dubiousness.
+The Dutch weren’t bad; their counterparts were just too good.
+This was football’s method of blitzkrieg and this incredible Czech team were proving tricky to play against in attack.
+In one of the finest matches in modern Euros history, there was drama, entertainment, and goals.
 More importantly for the Czech Republic, however, was the fact they had qualified from the group as winners, and that brought along wholesale changes to their team for the final group match against Germany.

 With qualification sealed and his attacking unit showing their best form, Brückner made nine changes to the side as they faced a struggling Germany in Lisbon.
 Despite the alterations and the fact they were coming up against an underperforming team, the team’s blueprint didn’t change.
 They went a goal behind in the first half, only to reply just minutes later, and then, after a few effective substitutions and strategic tweaks, they would seal a late winner.

 Heinz and Baroš cancelled out Michael Ballack’s opening goal as the Czech Republic showed their strength in depth to overcome the World Cup runners-up from two years earlier.
 The success meant they would come up against Denmark in the quarter-finals.